 Adrenaline is an acquired taste

 If your huge goal scares you so much that you couldn’t even imagine doing it, try facing fears in other parts of your life.

 This simple shift in self-perception is powerful and will shorten the emotional distance between desire and action.

 Develop awareness of your blocks

 We all have our go-to defense mechanisms to shield us from fearful situations.

 Common ones are: I’m too busy, I’m not qualified, I don’t really need it, I’m too old, or I need more information.

-Check in with your body
+Check-in with your body

-Not only will it calm you but it will invigorate your body in case the action you need to take has a physical component.
+Not only will it calm you, but it will invigorate your body in case the action you need to take has a physical component.

 If that’s not possible, then you might ask for help from a certified massage therapist or try some targeted yoga moves.

 Journal your way to your goals

 Before you skim this part…. have you ever wondered why journaling is so effective?

-Journaling slows down your thoughts.
-This is effective for reducing fear because it enables you to see the steps in between you and your goal rather than it being perceived as a huge leap.
+This effectively reduces fear because it enables you to see the steps between you and your goal rather than being perceived as a huge leap.

-Writing your goals activates a part of the brain called the reticular activating system which will then help you discover opportunities in the blur of your day, and bring them to the forefront of your attention so that you can act on them.
+Writing your goals activates a part of the brain called the reticular activating system, which will then help you discover opportunities in the blur of your day and bring them to the forefront of your attention so that you can act on them.

 No step is too small to celebrate.

 This visualization takes practice, but it is a useful tool that is often used by top athletes.

 You can use this approach several times a day, any time you have some free mental time.

-Remember, you are stronger than you think, and way braver too.
+Remember, you are stronger than you think and way braver too.